regen-network/gocuke/README.md

 `gocuke` is a Gherkin-based BDD testing library for golang.
 It is inspired by [godog](https://github.com/cucumber/godog) and [gobdd](https://github.com/go-bdd/gobdd).

-## Why another golang BDD library?

-Sorry guys.
-I tried godog and gobdd and wanted a specific developer UX that I couldn't achieve with either. godog was not a good fit for the same reasons as that gobdd was created (specifically tight integration with `*testing.T`).
-Looking at the source code for gobdd, it wasn't that complex but needed to be updated to a new versions of cucumber/gherkin-go and cucumber/messages-go which was basically a complete rewrite anyway.

-This library offers:
+## Features

 * tight integration with `*testing.T` (use any standard assertion library or mocking framework)
 * support for passing context between steps using suites which offers better type safety than other generic context approaches
 * auto-discovery of step definitions defined as test suite methods and step definition suggestions for minimal configuration